 Prerequisite: ARTS 570.
-(3 credits)
+(First semester-odd years/3 credits)

 In our society, an artist functions as sole proprietor of a small business which markets personal art work.
 Financial survival for the artist depends on the ability to manage the business and market the art work.
 The course will provide an artist with the management and marketing skills essential to start and operate the business.